rabutler-usbr/crssplot/README.md

     Specification](https://github.com/BoulderCodeHub/Process-CRSS-Res/wiki/yaml-specification)
     includes the details about the yaml file configuration.
       - It does not matter where you save this file.
-It can be saved in this repository or in the CRSS folder.
+It can be saved in a data analysis folder or in the CRSS folder.
 2. Then call:

 <!-- end list -->